root-foundation/root/README.md

 We will mimic natural selection through:

-1. **Competition**.
-Encourage fair competition and ease of participation.
-2. **Progressive decentralization**.
-Move power from centralized authorities to individuals.
+1. **Progressive decentralization**.
+Move power away from centralized authorities.
-3. **Fork-ability**.
+2. **Fork-ability**.
 Enable duplication and mutation at any level of abstraction.
-4. **Transparency**.
-Ensure every action is auditable.
-Prevent secrets: any idea should be available to steal & judge at its earliest stages.

 ## Solution